atmotube/atmotube-pro2-ios/README.md

-# Atmotube PRO 2 iOS App
+# Atmotube PRO 2 iOS Sample App

 This is a port of the Atmotube PRO 2 Android sample app to iOS using SwiftUI and CoreBluetooth.